paosch/Drumkit/README.md

 # Drumkit #

 A program written to practise Vanilla JavaScript, HTML and CSS.
+<br></br>
-When one clicks on a certain keyboard key, the program plays the sound associated with to key and does a short animation (it pops the button up and gives it a yellow border).
+When one clicks on a certain keyboard key, the program plays the sound associated to that key and does a short animation (it pops the button up and gives it a yellow border).
+<br></br>

+To play the drums, go to https://paosch.github.io/Drumkit/
+<br></br>